zezewewe/visiBLUE/README.md

 There are three parts to this repo:
 1. piHost
-visiBlue_brain.py periodically (every x seconds) takes in sensor readings, and process them according to a variable threshold.
-Depending on the user, it will then make decisions, such as whether to activate the respective filters in the smart glasses, or whether to send the user a telegram alert, or whether to log the data in a server for long-term trend analysis of a users light-exposure history.
+visiBlue_brain.py periodically (every x seconds) takes in sensor readings, and processes them according to a variable threshold.
+Depending on the subscription enrolled by the user, it will then make decisions, such as whether to activate the respective filters in the smart glasses, or whether to send the user a telegram alert, or whether to log the data in a server for long-term trend analysis of a users light-exposure history.
 This data is transmitted through MQTT to the local laptop client server.

 2. laptopClient
 visiBlue_receiver.py subscribes to the data sent periodically (every 10x seconds)